GAIR-NLP/auto-j/README.md

 #### Single-response part

-The single response part of training data is in `data/training/single_traindata.jsonl`, which is the combination of two independent critiques for a response (with and without scenario criteria as a reference in evaluation).
+The single response part of training data is in `data/training/single_traindata.jsonl` and `data/training/zh_single_traindata.jsonl`, which is the combination of two independent critiques for a response (with and without scenario criteria as a reference in evaluation).
 It has 960 samples, and each line is a python dict with the following format:

 <details>
 <summary>Format for single-response training data</summary>